 Oklahoma Do Not Resuscitate (DNR) Form

 An Oklahoma do not resuscitate form is a medical document executed by a patient to request that CPR not be performed should their heart or breathing stop.
-This consent form is typically used by patients with end-stage illnesses where resuscitative measures would offer little benefit or may be more burdensome than helpful.
+This consent form is typically used by patients with terminal illnesses where resuscitative measures would do more harm than good.

 An Oklahoma do not resuscitate form is a medical document executed by a patient to request that CPR not be performed should their heart or breathing stop.
-This consent form is typically used by patients with end-stage illnesses where resuscitative measures would offer little benefit or may be more burdensome than helpful.
+This consent form is typically used by patients with terminal illnesses where resuscitative measures would do more harm than good.

 1. Home »